 Would you like to include other family members and/or guests in part of your ceremony?

 Would you like to create a keepsake from your Ceremony?

 Would you like to include children and pets?

 Together, we will ensure your Ritual is unique and reflects who you are as couple.

 “.......In the past, the rose was considered a symbol of love and a single rose always meant only one thing - it meant the words "I love you."
-So it is appropriate that for your first gift - as husband and wife - that gift would be a single rose.......”
+So it is appropriate that for your first gift - as happily married - that gift would be a single rose.......”